jatingupta74/python/README.md

-# python is a repo ctreated as testing github functions and to understand its features
+# python is a repo created as testing github functions and to understand its features